yonas-fsaha/order-summary-component/README.md

 ## The challenge

-Your challenge is to buildsummary card component and get it looking as close
+Your challenge is to buildsummary card component